Newly Launched

 Reviewed by: Fibe Research Team

-The Employee Provident Fund, or EPF, offers all employed individuals retirement benefits.
-For the Financial Year 2022-23, the Employees’ Provident Fund Organisation (EPFO) has announced that the interest rate will be 8.15% p.a.
+The Employee Provident Fund or EPF, is a simple way for salaried individuals to build a retirement fund over time.
+For the Financial Year 2025-26, the Employees’ Provident Fund Organisation (EPFO) has set the interest rate at 8.25% p.a.

 Read on to know more about this EPF rate and its calculation.